HabibNaeimi/Swarm-Mobile-Robots-Formation/README.md

 ## Algorithm
-This algorithm applies a potential field method to our control strategy to arrange a polygon formation.
+This algorithm applies a potential field method to our decentralized control strategy to arrange a polygon formation.
 In this algorithm, the robots consider electric charges, and the method is based on the repulsive forces between electric charges.
 These forces make agents form on a circle with a defined center and radius.
 Additionally, these forces make themselves form in a polygon formation on that circle.
 We can move the formated agents by dragging the center.
 The center of this circle can be considered as a virtual leader.

 In this project, we have four agents to form in a regular quadrilateral or square.

 ### ِAgents Model Defenition
 **The dynamical equation of the Agents**, which is a *double integrator*, is considered as follow: